 Provides general information about the lower gastrointestinal (GI) x-ray series.
 Describes the purpose of the test and what patients can expect before, during, and after the procedure.
 This publication is also available in Spanish.

-- Testing for Celiac Disease (For Health Care Providers)
+- Testing for Celiac Disease (For Health Care Professionals)

 Describes tests that identify serological and genetic markers associated with celiac disease.
 If tests indicate the possibility of celiac disease, a biopsy determines diagnosis.